docsdevbr/symfony-doc-pt-br/components/cache.rst

     $cache = new RedisAdapter(new \Redis(), 'namespace', 0, $marshaller);

 There are other *marshallers* that can encrypt or compress the data before storing it.

-.. versionadded:: 7.2

-    In Symfony versions prior to 7.2, the ``igbinary_serialize()`` function was used by default when the Igbinary extension was installed.
-Starting from Symfony 7.2, you have to enable Igbinary support explicitly.

 Advanced Usage
 --------------